xe0896/obsidian/README.md

 ## Structure
 The vault is organized with separate sections for:
-- `LeetCode/` → Problem breakdowns and solutions.
+- `DevDocs/Leetcode/` → Problem breakdowns and solutions.
-- `Projects/` → Technical documentation for personal projects.
+- `DevDocs/Projects/` → Technical documentation for personal projects.

-This structured approach ensures a well-documented, easily navigable knowledge base for both problem-solving and project development.
+This structured approach ensures a well-documented, easily navigable knowledge base for myself.